JDAI-CV/DNNLibrary/README.md

 Ease of Use | ❌ <br/>(Bazel build system,<br/>not friendly to Android developers) | ✔️
 Quantization | ✔️ | ❌<br/>(WIP, plan to base on [this](https://github.com/BUG1989/caffe-int8-convert-tools))

 However we are also far from maturity comparing to TF Lite.
-At least we are another choice if you want to enjoy the power of NNAPI :)
+At least we are an another choice if you want to enjoy the power of NNAPI :)

 ## Benchmark